kayleiburke/paymentspring-demo/README.md

 # PaymentSpring Gateway Portal

-This site is the front end portion of a small project built for a job application at PaymentSpring, as well as to showcase some web development skills.
-The finished product will allow users to make sample payments, using PaymentSpring as a payment processing system.
+This site is the front end portion of a small project built to showcase some web development skills.
+It is an authenticated portal built on top of a Vuetify theme that allows users to make sample payments (through the "Make a Donation" page), using PaymentSpring as a payment processing system.
 The code for the API is found [here](https://github.com/kayleiburke/PaymentSpringGateway).

 The live demo site can be accessed at: https://payment-spring-gateway-portal.herokuapp.com